 Relaxation Therapy consists of three stages.
 The first stage consists of a basic breathing exercise referred to as Soft Stomach Breathing and Deep Rhythmic Breathing.
 The second stage consists of some simple muscle relaxation exercises, proceeding from the feet, up through the body, concluding in the facial region.
 The third stage consists of a simple meditation exercise utilizing various sounds of nature, including Sounds of the Sea with the rhythmic flow of the waves upon the beach; Gentle Rainfall with the sound of rain falling into a quiet pool; Desert Sunrise with the quiet chirping of desert birds; and An Evening with Nature which consists of a babbling brook in a forest setting.
 These four separate versions of Relaxation Therapy are presented on separate audio CD's, each of which is preceded by the 15 minute relaxation induction procedure.

-Expanding Relaxation Therapy to Sport Psychology in Golf
+Expanding RT to Sport Psychology and Golf

 Dr. Mulry asserts the best golf swing results from subconscious forces, versus conscious effort.
 Trust Your Swing: The Power of the Pendulum and Rhythmic Flow helps golfers achieve a smooth, seamless swing motion, following the arc of the pendulum from start to finish.
 Rhythmic flow is considered to be the essence of a powerful, reliable golf swing, and the core of this sport psychology training tool.
 Dr. Mulry and Canadian Film Composer, Karl Mohr, created this subconscious, training tool facilitating rhythmic flow, helping golfers trust their swing at a deeper physiological level.